ghomasHudson/italkiCorpus/README.md

 Dataset for our work: [On the Development of a Large Scale Corpus for Native Language Identification](https://sure.sunderland.ac.uk/id/eprint/10446/1/On%20the%20Development%20of%20Large%20Scale%20Corpus%20for%20Native%20Language%20Identification%20.pdf).

+*Note: The italki website has moved away from the notebooks used in this project.
+This code probably wont work anymore (at least till updated)*

 ## Gathering data
 Due to copyright reasons we don't publish the raw data.
 Instead, tools are provided to recreate NLI corpus from the italki website.